JuliaData/DataFrames.jl/docs/src/man/getting_started.md

 ```

+### Constructing Column by Column

-It is also possible to construct a `DataFrame` in stages:
+It is also possible to construct a `DataFrame` one column at a time.

 ```jldoctest dataframe
 julia> df = DataFrame()